levicherrin/aws-web-hosting/README.md

 ![Website Architecture](docs/Architecture.jpg)

-## The Basics Walkthrough
+## Walkthrough
 This section will cover the implementation of each phase in enough detail for anyone following along and getting their hands dirty.

-Every button click or keystroke to accomplish a task will not be captured as the AWS console UI and AWS services change overtime.
-However, links to the appropriate AWS documentation and other useful content will be captured in the resources section.
+Every click or keystroke to accomplish a task will not be captured as the AWS console UI and AWS services change overtime.
+However, links to the appropriate AWS documentation and other useful content will be captured in the resources area for each phase.

 **NOTE**: Throughout each phase there are `my statements` which are placeholder values that must be replaced by the actual values specific to your deployment.
 Example below: